An Abbreviated History of Washtenaw Camp Placement

 1978 Virginia Hayes succeeded Lillian Hay and Jo Rudelich as Director; Lois left five years earlier to work full-time at the United Way.

-1983 Jeanette Okuley was hired as Executive Director, a position she held until 2010.
+1983 Jeanette Okuley was hired as Executive Director, a position she held for 27 years.

 2012 Fiftieth Anniversary.
 A total of 9,270 camperships had been awarded in the first fifty years!